Search this Site:

 There are a number of projects we would like to get funding for.
 Can we find out which have the best chance of getting a grant?

-You are welcome to discuss your ideas with our Grants Team.
-If they are all theoretically eligible we may suggest that you mention them all on your Stage 1 Application Form and ask for guidance.
-However, after discussion at a Grants Meeting about your application we may come back and suggest that you need to decide which project is a priority for you.
+You are welcome to discuss your ideas with our Grants team.
+If they are all theoretically eligible we may suggest that you mention them all on your Proposal (Stage 1) Application Form and ask for guidance.
+However, after discussion at a Grants meeting about your application we may suggest you decide which project is a priority for you.

 Do you fund core costs?